Photon-photon scattering and related phenomena. Experimental and theoretical approaches: The early period

 However, the physical mechanism for photon-photon interaction processes and their quantitative details remained beyond consideration for a couple of further years.
 In 1933, Otto Halpern \citep{1933halpern} finally proposed that virtual electron-positron pairs could be at the origin of photon-photon collisions.
 While this clarified the qualitative picture to be applied for the description of photon-photon scattering, only the early development of quantum electrodynamics (QED) provided physicists with the theoretical tools for a quantitative answer: It was finally given by two students of Werner Heisenberg, Hans Euler and Bernhard Kockel, who calculated in 1935 the leading nonlinear corrections to the Maxwell equations in vacuum \citep{1935euler}.
 Within the framework of QED, it turned out that photon-photon scattering as a characteristic feature of a nonlinear electrodynamic theory has a very low probability for all practical purposes.
 Once the theoretical picture had been established the challenge emerged to demonstrate experimentally consequences of the violation of the linearity of Maxwell equations in vacuum, i.e., of the violation of the superposition principle for light (or, speaking more generally, for electromagnetic fields).
 The processes of Delbr\"uck scattering (elastic scattering of a photon in the Coulomb field of a nucleus) and photon splitting (in an external field) have meanwhile experimentally been confirmed (cf.\ \citep{1994milstein,2003lee}).
-However, up to the present day demonstration of such a fundamental physical phenomenon as photon-photon scattering remains a problem at the edge of current experimental and observational capabilities (for some recent developments see \citep{2017mignani,2017atlas}).\\
+The phenomenon of photon-photon scattering itself, however, has escaped experimental observation for many decades and has been demonstrated with sufficiently high statistics by the ATLAS collaboration in 2019 only \citep{2019atlas} (after evidence for it had been seen for the first time at CERN by the ATLAS collaboration in 2017 \citep{2017atlas} and then the CMS collaboration in 2018 \citep{2018cms}).
+This remarkable success underscores that the demonstration of such a fundamental physical phenomenon as photon-photon scattering is still a problem at the edge of current experimental and observational capabilities (for some other recent development see \citep{2017mignani}).\\